CyberCorps®: Scholarship for Service

 - Be able to obtain a security clearance and background check

-However, if a student fails to complete the program, the student is responsible for paying the entire amount equivalent to the length of the scholarship period.
-For example, if a student completes one semester in the program, that student will need to pay back tuition, books, the monthly stipend, and any other additional costs.
-If a student does not fulfill their two-year commitment to work in federal, state, local, or tribal government, that student must repay a prorated amount equivalent to the length of the scholarship period.
-For example, if a student receives funds for two years and serves one-and-a-half years, he/she must repay 25% of the funds received.
+*If a student fails to complete the program, the student is responsible for repaying the entire amount equivalent to the length of the scholarship period.
+If a student does not fulfill their two-year commitment to work in federal, state, local, or tribal government, the student must repay the prorated amount equivalent to the length of the scholarship period.

 Application Materials and Important Information